tho20/Lyric-Generation-Model/README.md

 Here's a quote of generated lyrics:

-map reactions, i don't warning stand every child and rain they say i can get down the dark don't tell me come in time you
+map reactions, i don't warning stand\n every child and rain\n they say i can get down the dark\n don't tell me come in time you\n

 In this example lyrics we can identify a few notable features:
 - Real words with few spelling mistakes